-Mr Cunyuan Zhang is Head (China), and Chief Representative of Shanghai Representative Office.
+Mr Cunyuan Zhang is Director & Head, China, and Chief Representative of Shanghai Representative Office.
 Prior to joining SIAC, he worked in a leading law firm, and has represented clients in commercial arbitrations and related lawsuits.

 Adriana first joined SIAC as Counsel, during which time she administered over two hundred cases under the SIAC Rules and UNCITRAL Arbitration Rules, with a particular focus on disputes involving States, State-controlled entities, and intergovernmental organisations.
 She was involved in the drafting of the SIAC Rules 2016, SIAC Investment Arbitration Rules 2017, and the SIAC Practice Notes on third party funding.
 She was also a key contributor in the Singapore Institute of Arbitrators (SIArb) working group that published the SIArb Guidelines on Party-Representative Ethics.